getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 Collab with
 At this point I got a bunch of advice from [Jonas](https://github.com/jonasba) who gave me a bunch of advice

+This task ended up covering a lot of surprising ground, so I wrote it up.

 ## The Solution Space

 `ResizeObserver` is a very important API but common hooks around it (e.g., React ARIA) get it wrong.
 The observer's callbacks receive back the parents dimensions, which means you don't have to re-measure.
 Measuring the DOM blocks rendering, so it should be done as sparingly as possible